LoiseWK/git_tutorials/README.md

 We will use the BMI to determine whether the user is  overweight, normal or underweight.

 This is  the last edit.

+# we have cretaed a branch called new features